messams/messams.github.io/README.md

-# Mohamed Essam's Portfolio
+# This Is Mohamed Essam

-This is the portfolio website for Mohamed Essam, a Software Engineering student at King Salman International University (KSIU).
-The website showcases Mohamed's contact information, education, skills, interests, experience, and projects.
+This is the website for Mohamed Essam, Aspiring software engineer with a focus on integrating AI models.
+Seeking to apply my skills in Machine Learning and Deep Learning to contribute to innovative projects.

 ## Table of Contents